 Accommodation: Stewart Island

-Today, our New Zealand adventure tour comes to an end.
 The splendour of many of its public buildings reflects Dunedin's economic and cultural pre-eminence in Victorian New Zealand.
-Today, Dunedin has a rightly deserved reputation as one of the best preserved Victorian and Edwardian cities in the Southern Hemisphere.
-If time permits, explore this delightful Victorian city on your own before transferring to the airport for your flights home.
+Today, Dunedin has a rightly deserved reputation as one of the best-preserved Victorian and Edwardian cities in the Southern Hemisphere.